Slammerkin

 Kokkine kordela (Athens: Alexandreia, 2004)

-Lichtekooi (Amsterdam/Antwerpen: Atlas, 2001)
+Lichtekooi (Amsterdam/Antwerp: Atlas, 2001)

-Forthcoming in Chinese (simple characters), German and Hungarian.
+Available in Chinese (simple characters) and Hungarian.

 ‘What a great read this book is: Think Forever Amber skewed with an elegant noir twist and informed by a high literary intelligence. … This absorbing, bawdy novel gives new meaning to the term costume drama.
 By all means, try it on for size.’ – Washington Post